 Unilever, a global FMCG (Fast-Moving Consumer Goods) company, has decided to improve its hair care products with generative AI tools.
 For one of its brands, the company created an interactive diagnostic tool that implies collecting information from customers.
 It works the following way: first, shoppers respond to inquiries regarding their hair and scalp conditions.
 Then, using generative AI capabilities and a wealth of knowledge from dermatologists, the application creates a personalized profile of the scalp and hair and recommends products that may help customers to have better hair care.

-This approach enables online businesses to focus on delivering personalized experiences by understanding individual customer preferences and behaviors.
+This approach enables online businesses to focus on delivering personalized experiences by analyzing customer data to understand individual customer preferences and behaviors.
 Hyper-personalization uses AI to analyze browsing and purchase history for tailored product recommendations, and AI-powered personalized recommendations contribute to a 15-20% increase in conversion rates.

-Such an application of generative AI in eCommerce app development allows for staying connected to clientele, understanding their needs, and achieving customer satisfaction.
+Such an application of generative AI in eCommerce app development allows for staying connected to clientele and pursuing business objectives more effectively.

 Utilization of Real-Time Analytics for Informed Decisions

 Target, an American retail corporation, uses generative AI tools along with machine learning to monitor the availability of products.
-The company tracks the behavior of customers when they are scrolling through multiple products on a website.
+The company tracks real shopper behavior when customers are scrolling through multiple products on the site.
 It also checks customer feedback on social media and monitors market trends concerning one or another product.
-Based on such data, Target predicts demand for items and improves inventory management.
+Based on such data, Target predicts demand for items and helps manage inventory better.
 These AI-powered tools are providing actionable insights for demand forecasting and inventory management, helping Target make more informed decisions.
 AI models analyze vast amounts of sales data quickly and get more accurate by the day, providing valuable insights and forecasts.

 Want to learn how to efficiently predict customer behavior in retail?